jrbotvinick/Dynamic-PPMM/README.md

 - `Data`: Generates inference SDE sample path snapshot data.
 - `main.py`: Example file which shows how to generate the SDE snapshot data and run both D-PPMM and time-conditioned RQ-NSF to interpolate the measurements.

+The code in this repository is compatible with

+- `PyTorch`: 1.11.0
+- `numpy`: 1.20.3

 The following video shows an example of D-PPMM with transport spline interpolation applied to the 2-dimensional van der Pol oscillator.